-1. Solomon Islands seeks to intervene in the case on two separate grounds.
+1. The Federated States of Micronesia seeks to intervene in the case on two separate grounds.

-- (1) Solomon Islands applies for permission to intervene under Article 62 of the Statute.
+- (1) The Federated States of Micronesia applies for permission to intervene under Article 62 of the Statute.
 This application relates both to the phase of provisional measures, and to the phase of the merits.
-Solomon Islands considers that it has an interest of a legal nature which may be affected by the decision of the Court at each of these phases of the case. - (2) Solomon Islands understands that the New Zealand Request invokes certain articles of the Convention for the Protection of the Natural Resources and Environment of the South Pacific Region, signed at Noumea on 24 November 1986, and that the construction of the Convention is in question within the meaning of Article 63 of the Statute.
-In such a case a State notified of this fact by the Registrar has a right of intervention under Article 63.
+The Federated States of Micronesia considers that it has an interest of a legal nature which may be affected by the decision of the Court at each of these phases of the case. - (2) The Federated States of Micronesia understands that the New Zealand Request invokes certain articles of the Convention for the Protection of the Natural Resources and Environment of the South Pacific Region, signed at Noumea on 24 November 1986.1 and that the construction of the Convention is in question within the meaning of Article 63 of the Statute.
+In such a case a State notified of this fact by the Registrar has a right of intervention under Article 63.2 Under the unusual circumstances of the present case, and having regard to the urgency of the matter, the Federated States of Micronesia hereby declares its intention to intervene as of right under Article 63, both in relation to the phase of provisional measures, and the eventual phase of the merits.

-1 (1987) 26 International Legal Materials 38; Australian Treaty Series 1990, No 31 (hereafter referred to as the Noumea Convention).
+^{1 (1987) 26} International Legal Materials 38: Australian Treaty Series 1990, No 31 (hereafter referred to as the Noumea Convention).

-It should be noted in this context that Article 71 (1) of the 1972 Rules (corresponding to Article 82 (3) of the 1978 Rules) provides that a declaration "may be filed by a State that considers itself a party to the convention the
+2 It should be noted in this context that Article 71 (1) of the 1972 Rules (corresponding to Article 82 (3) of the 1978 Rules) provides that a declaration